org-arl/AdaptiveEstimators.jl/README.md

     (-0.2-0.5im) * vcat(zeros(11), x[1:end-11]) +
     1e-2 * randn(ComplexF64, length(x))

-# equalize using a 64-tap linear equalizer and LMS using 512 training stmbols
+# equalize using a 64-tap linear equalizer, RLS training and 512 training symbols
 r = fit!(LinearModel(ComplexF64, 64), RLS(), y, x[1:512], length(x), nearest(Q))
 ```
 The first 512 training symbols are used to estimate the equalizer initially.
 After that the `nearest(Q)` decision function is used to continue adapting the equalizer in a decision-directed mode.
 We can check the symbol error rate (SER) and the equalized constellation: